 - Students must complete all courses with grades of "C" or better. - Students must request IGETC certification from the Office of Admissions and Records, prior to transfer. - IGETC is not advisable for all transfer students, especially if you are pursuing a major requiring extensive lower-division preparation.
 Students are advised to consult with a BCC Counselor.

 AREA 1-ENGLISH COMMUNICATION

-UC: 1 course from Group A 1 course from Group B CSU: 1 course from Group A
+UC: 1 course from Group A

+CSU: 3 courses required, one each from Group A, B, and C.